 « Previous Page

-Ovarian cancer happens when cells in your ovaries grow abnormally and out of control.
+Ovarian cancer happens when cells in or near your ovaries grow abnormally and out of control.
 The cancer cells can spread to

 other parts of your body.